-When I was pregnant, I took vitamins every day and I drank tons of water.
+For 40 weeks when I was pregnant, I took vitamins every day.
+I drank tons of water.
 I took naps and went to bed early.
 I walked and tried to stay mobile and active.
-I went to regular doctor’s appointments.
-I treated myself to pedicures and massage.
+I went to regular doctor’s appointments and treated myself to pedicures and massage.
 I listened to my body and addressed my aches and pains.
 I listened to my mind, and was proactive about my mental health.
 I was mostly thoughtful about what I ate.
 I dressed in clothes that fit my body in that moment and made me feel as good as could be expected.
 I celebrated my body and all that it was doing!

 And now?
 All of that seems like a monumental undertaking when it’s “just” for me.

 I briefly, not very seriously, considered what if I had another baby.
 Maybe I wasn’t done, you know?
 (I am, but it’s taken time to come to terms with that.)

 If I was considering another 40 week investment in a pregnancy, surely I could do 40 weeks for me.

 Pretty soon I’m gonna be not-pregnant for the longest I’ve been not-pregnant in 12 years.
 Truth: the thought of stepping out of this phase of life for good has shaken me a bit.
 But I had an idea the other day that I think I love and can stick with.
 What if I spent 40 weeks growing and investing in me, in this body and mind?
 What can I give birth to after 9 months of intentional time and investment in self care?
 Anytime I feel guilty about time and money I’m spending on me, I’m going to remind myself of the time and expense of growing a 4 babies.
 Surely I can catch up on all my personal doctors appointments with fewer visits than a healthy pregnancy. 🤔 ETA: WOW!
 This really struck a chord!
 Let’s do this, y’all!
 We need a hashtag though.
 Drop any suggestions in the comments or DM me. 😘